QTraceHelp/Help/events.md

 Any Events that are not used within an organization can be disabled by an Administrator to provide a more streamlined experience for Users.
 These Events can be reenabled at any time.
 In addition, custom names can also be entered for Events to keep labels in line with your organization's business process terminology.

-An event session is used to capture information related to one or more business processes that involve the creation, movement, or consumption of products over a range of time.